10 Most Bizarre Cults

 The Creativity Movement

 Coming to life in 1973, this cult had the unification of the White Race as its primary goal.
-They believed it had been fractured by modern political correctness and wanted to reverse that.
+They believe it has been fractured by modern political correctness and wanted to reverse that.
 In one way they have quite sensible values such as healthy living and a belief in nature.
 However, their number one rule that what is good for the White Race is automatically what is good for everyone has led them into trouble.

 06 – John Frum